Facts About Shingles

 Shingles Vaccination Eligibility and Administration Information

-The Centers for Disease Control and Prevention (CDC) recommends vaccination for the prevention of herpes zoster and related complications for immunocompetent adults aged 50 years and older and adults 19 years and older who are or will be immunodeficient or immunosuppressed because of disease or therapy.5 Please refer to the CDC Immunization Schedule for the complete shingles recommendation.
+The Centers for Disease Control and Prevention (CDC) recommends vaccination for the prevention of herpes zoster and related complications for immunocompetent adults aged 50 years and older and adults 19 years and older who are or will be immunodeficient or immunosuppressed because of disease or therapy.5

 Shingles Downloadable Resources

-Download Shingles Pharmacist Resources
+Shingles Resources

 References

-1. Shingles (herpes zoster).
-Clinical overview.
+- Clinical Features of Shingles (Herpes Zoster).
 Centers for Disease Control and Prevention.
-Reviewed May 10, 2023.
-Accessed January 30, 2024. https://www.cdc.gov/shingles/hcp/clinical-overview.html
+Reviewed May 10, 2024.
+Accessed August 15, 2024. https://www.cdc.gov/shingles/hcp/clinical-signs/index.html

-3. Harpaz R, Ortega-Sanchez IR, Seward JF; Advisory Committee on Immunization Practices (ACIP) Centers for Disease Control and Prevention (CDC).
+- Harpaz R, Ortega-Sanchez IR, Seward JF; Advisory Committee on Immunization Practices (ACIP) Centers for Disease Control and Prevention (CDC).
 Prevention of herpes zoster: recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR.
 2008;57(RR-5):1-30.

-4. Shingles (herpes zoster).
-Cause and transmission.
+- About Shingles (Herpes Zoster).
 Centers for Disease Control and Prevention.
-Reviewed May 10, 2023.
-Accessed January 30, 2024. https://www.cdc.gov/shingles/about/transmission.html
+Reviewed May 10, 2024.
+Accessed August 15, 2024. https://www.cdc.gov/shingles/about/index.html